justinhunt/moodle-filter_videoeasy/readme.txt

 VideoEasy Filter
 =========================================
-VideoEasy is a filter that replaces links to video files, with flash or html5 video players.
-The Video Easy filter uses templates to support multiple video players, and allows the user to add new players or customize existing ones, all from the Video Easy filter settings pages.
+VideoEasy is a filter that replaces links to media files, with  html5 players.
+Primarliy intended for html 5 video, it will also work for audio, youtube or rss links.
+The Video Easy filter uses templates to support multiple players, and allows the user to add new players or customize existing ones, all from the Video Easy filter settings pages.
 By default players are already defined, and can be used as is, for:
 Video.js, Sublime Video, JW Player, Flowplayer and MediaElement.js

 But preset templates are available for other players, and you are encouraged to use the existing players and presets as examples, and make your own templates.